eoumenwa/Dare.ioProjects/PROJECT 7: Devops Tooling Website Solution.md

 What i do every time is to attach an elastic IP to every server i create just to prevent the IPs from changing and breaking the setup

 Now thinking of exploring vsc code as one platform for editing and also connecting to my instances.

+Looks like VSC isonly an alternative to powershell in windows....

 References
 https://en.wikipedia.org/wiki/Network-attached_storage
 https://en.wikipedia.org/wiki/Storage_area_network